-Mr. Xie Xiaohong (Mr. Xie), aged 52, became an independent non-executive director of the Company on 28 November 2016.
+Mr. Xie Xiaohong (Mr. Xie), aged 53, became an independent non-executive director of the Company on 28 November 2016.
 He is a member of the audit committee, remuneration committee and nomination committee of the Company.
 He has over 20 years of experience in providing business solutions and consulting services to banking, finance and telecommunication industries.
-Mr. Xie is a senior business consultant at Toronto - Dominion Bank, Canada currently, providing business solution and consulting services to private and institutional wealth management businesses.
-Between 2011 and 2012, he was a business systems analyst at Investment Industry Regulatory Organisation of Canada, and was responsible for market surveillance support on over 10 security exchange markets of Canada.
+Mr. Xie is a senior business consultant providing business solution and consulting services to Canadian banks, e.g. Bank of Nova Scotia, TD Bank, etc., in private or institutional wealth management businesses, or trading platform and surveillance of capital markets.
+Between 2011 and 2012, he was a business systems analyst at Investment Industry Regulatory Organization of Canada, and was responsible for market surveillances support on over 10 security exchange markets of Canada.
 Mr. Xie graduated from Peking University, China with a bachelor's degree of technical physics majoring in nuclear physics, and he has also obtained a master's degree of applied science majoring in systems design engineering from the University of Waterloo, Canada.